 Was this fulfilled when the Jewish people returned from Babylonian exile?
 No, for three reasons.

 There are many, many other prophecies I could cite.
 But… “Our hope has perished.
 We are completely cut off.”
 Does that not capture the wretched state of the typhus-ridden living skeletons the Allied forces encountered when they uncovered the Nazi death camps?

 When the concentration camps were liberated in 1945, I always pictured that the captives were quickly nursed back to health and freed.
-But in researching my next novel, I’ve learned that picture is heartbreakingly inaccurate.
+But in researching a future novel, I learned that picture is heartbreakingly inaccurate.
 The war left 250,000 Jewish displaced persons interned around Europe—many of them still confined behind barbed wire in overcrowded conditions on the very grounds of the camps in which they’d endured so much.

 How and where to resettle them became a humanitarian crisis of global proportion.
 They didn’t want to or couldn’t return to their former homes where they’d faced so much persecution and betrayal.
 Shamefully, for the most part the nations turned their backs on them—most notably the British, who still controlled Palestine under the mandate to create a Jewish homeland there.
 With hundreds of thousands of Jews now begging for a chance to enter Palestine, in the face of Arab pressure the British permitted only 18,000 legal Jewish immigrants per year.

 Many Jewish displaced persons were still in those camps five years later.